AnthonySinitsa/Shell-Texturing/README.md

   - localUV = frac(uv) * 2 - 1;

 - Now we check if that distance is greater than our thickness: discard;

+- Calculate Lambertian Diffuse Lighting
+  - Calculate the normal vector of the surface at each fragment.
+This is usually done in the vertex shader and interpolated across the surface for each fragment.
+    - surfaceNormal = normalize(fragmentNormal);
+  - Determine the direction of the incoming light.
+This can be a fixed direction if you have a single light source, or you may calculate it dynamically based on the position of light sources in your scene.
+    - lightDir = normalize(lightPosition - fragmentPosition);
+  - Find the cosine of the angle between the surface normal and the light direction vector.
+This can be done using the dot product of the normalized surface normal and the normalized light direction vectors.
+    - cosineTheta = dot(surfaceNormal, lightDir);
+  - Use Lambert's cosine law to calculate the diffuse reflection intensity.
+This is typically done by multiplying the cosine of the angle by the intensity of the light hitting the surface and the surface's diffuse reflectance coefficient (albedo).
+    - diffuseIntensity = max(cosineTheta, 0.0);